Lung Cancer

 5. Lower exposure to workplace risk factors: Follow your employers’ precautions to protect yourself from toxic chemicals at work.

-The following dietary and lifestyle modifications help in reducing the risk of cancer in general:
+The following help in reducing the risk of cancer in general, not specifically for lung cancer:

 • Diet rich in fruits and vegetables